bruh-boys/bot-server/README.md

 # bot-server
-a bot that execute commands in the terminal and penis cum
+a discord bot that execute commands in the terminal and penis cum